jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Use bulkhead architectures to limit scope of impact

 ### Design workload to withstand component failures
+Workloads with a requirement for high avaliability and low mean time to recovery, or MTTR, must be architected for resilency

 - Monitor all components of workload to detect failures
 - Fail over to healthy resources